OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 		68. MDA - WIGOS is at the very beginning.
 15 years ago we put a lot of energy into defining WIS.
 Let's wait until WIGOS know what they want.
 		69. JT - In the larger community we want to engage with the Internet of Things (IoT).
 OSCAR is being built but it's premature to suggest we spin up a project around that.
 Let's come back to this and the communications question again in 3 months.
 		70. JT – We've started using the term OpenWIS Core to describe the software we use to run operational WIS centres.
 We need a name for this software so that we can clearly distinguish it.
-		71. A-OWIS-SC-2016-29: OL - Come up with an appropriate name.
-OWIS-A
+		71. ACT-OWIS-SC-2016-29: OL - Come up with an appropriate name.
+OWIS-ACT
 		72. JT - We need to be clearer with people whether were just asking for contributions or whether we are asking people to become members/partners.
 It is important that the rules make the role of contributor clear.
 		73. JT - We also need to make it clear that we have robust governance around running multiple projects for the benefit of the community.
 How should we do this?
 Can we address these topics in the slide deck?
 		74. WQ - The message should be that we have OSS governance set up and what it is.
 Then welcome everyone.